Kurama-90/GPT-3.5-Voice-Assistant-for-Android-with-QPython/README.md

 ### Step 2: Install Necessary Modules
 In QPython, you need to ensure that the following modules are installed:
 - `androidhelper` : For speech synthesis and speech recognition.
-- `openai` : To interact with the GPT API.
+- `APIGPT` : To interact with the GPT API.

 Install these libraries through QPython’s terminal or package manager.

 ### Step 3: Create a File for the Project
 1. Create a new Python file in QPython and copy the assistant’s source code (or the provided code above).
-2. Add your OpenAI API key in the code.
+2. Add your GPT API key in the code.

 ### Step 4: Run the Script
 Once the script is ready and configured, you can run it in QPython and start interacting with the voice assistant.
 You can either type your question or say "parler" to use the voice recognition.